 In accepting the award Dean talked about how he got his start in the music business some 65 years ago, and, for the first time in public, detailed how he came to write, "That's Life."

 Dean has been an advocate for music creators since the 1960's.
 He first lept into the politics of music as a member of The American Society of Composers, Authors and Publishers (ASCAP) West Coast Advisory Council.
-He's been a member of ASCAP for 60 years and a member of the ASCAP Board of Directors since 1989, co-chairing ASCAP's New Technology Committee.
+He's been a member of ASCAP for 60 years and a member of the ASCAP Board of Directors since 1989.
+He Co-Chairs ASCAP's Administrative and Ops Committee, and is a member of the Legislative Committee.
 He's also on the Board of the ASCAP Foundation.
 He has served on the Board of Directors of the National Music Publishers Association (NMPA), the Harry Fox Agency, Inc (HFA), the Country Music Association (CMA), the Academy of County Music (ACM), the California Copyright Conference (CCC) and the Association of Independent Music Publishers (AIMP.)

 Each year The ASCAP Foundation and The Library of Congress jointly present " We Write the Songs" at the historic Coolidge Auditorium in The Library of Congress in Washington, DC.
 The evening celebrates the gift by The ASCAP Foundation to the Library of Congress of the original manuscripts, lead sheets, lyrics sheets, photos and letters of some of America’s greatest creators of words and music.
 We Write the Songs includes performances by several of ASCAP's leading songwriters and composers members.
 The show has become a Washington tradition and an "exclusive" ticket for legislative and cultural dignitaries, as the event is not open to the public.
 Dean was invited to perform in 2011.
 More than 40 Members of Congress were part of the packed house at the Coolidge Auditorium for an evening of classic songs and stories.